Dimitri Van De Ville: Research

 Van De Ville research is also dedicated to the emerging field of graph signal processing to resolve brain structure-function relationships, where the structural connectome is employed as a graph, on which a function is expressed.
 This framework allows to quantify the amount of activity 'coupling' with the underlying structure, and thereby helps to elucidate hierarchical organization of the brain that is relevant for behavior.
 Recently his research helped to extend the regular atlas-based graphs including a few hundred nodes to fine-grained voxel-wise graphs representing around a million nodes.
 His underlying theoretical work on graph signal processing encompasses the proposal of multi-slice graph wavelets, graph Slepians, and community-based graph filtering.

-Finally, he is also actively developing real-time neuro-feedback applications of fMRI that allow for the self-regulation of brain activity by the volunteer in the scanner by the principle of biofeedback.
+He is also actively developing real-time neuro-feedback applications of fMRI that allow for the self-regulation of brain activity by the volunteer in the scanner by the principle of biofeedback.

 Distinctions

-Van De Ville is the recipient of the 2016 Leenaards Prize, the 2014 NARSAD Independent Investigator Award, the 2013 NeuroImage Editors’ Choice Award, and the 2012 Pfizer Prize.
+Van De Ville is the recipient of the 2016 Leenaards Prize, the 2014 NARSAD Independent Investigator Award, the 2013 NeuroImage Editors' Choice Award, and the 2012 Pfizer Prize.

-He is a distinguished lecturer of the 2021-2022 IEEE Signal Processing Society (SPS), and a Fellow of the IEEE (2020).
+He is a distinguished lecturer of the 2021–2022 IEEE Signal Processing Society (SPS), and a Fellow of the IEEE (2020).

 He is the president of the board of the Swiss Society for Biomedical Engineering (SSBE; since 2020).
-He was founding chair of the Special Attention Team for Biomedical Image & Signal Analytics of the European Association for Signal Processing (EURASIP; 2016-2019), and vice-chair (2011), chair (2012-2013), and past chair (2014) of the Biomedical Imaging & Signal Processing (BISP) Technical Committee of the IEEE Signal Processing Society (SPS).
+He was founding chair of the Special Attention Team for Biomedical Image & Signal Analytics of the European Association for Signal Processing (EURASIP; 2016–2019), and vice-chair (2011), chair (2012–2013), and past chair (2014) of the Biomedical Imaging & Signal Processing (BISP) Technical Committee of the IEEE Signal Processing Society (SPS).

-He has been a senior associate editor of the IEEE Transactions on Signal Processing (since 2019), an associate editor of the SIAM Journal of Imaging Sciences (since 2018), a founding associate editor of Elsevier NeuroImage Reports (since 2020), an associate editor of the IEEE Transactions on Image Processing (2006-2009), and an associate editor of the IEEE Signal Processing Letters (2004-2006).
+He has been a senior associate editor of the IEEE Transactions on Signal Processing (since 2019), an associate editor of the SIAM Journal of Imaging Sciences (since 2018), a founding associate editor of Elsevier NeuroImage Reports (since 2020), an associate editor of the IEEE Transactions on Image Processing (2006–2009), and an associate editor of the IEEE Signal Processing Letters (2004–2006).